CAR ACCIDENTS INJURIES

 These statistics indicate that the risk of experiencing a car accident is very real for residents of the Baton Rouge area.
 At Murphy Law Firm our clients can count on the full range of our experience and resources to reach the best possible result in their cases.
-Car accidents often involve various types of damages, and our team knows how to explore every available channel of compensation on your behalf.
+Car wrecks often involve various types of damages, and our team of personal injury attorneys know how to explore every available channel of compensation on your behalf.

 Most Common Car Accident Injuries

 Car accidents that happen at higher speeds have a greater chance of causing fatalities and serious injuries, but even crashes at moderate speeds can cause catastrophic damage.
 Some of the most common injuries resulting from car accidents include: